hanshanaweerakoon/Media-Transceiver-using-BladeRF/README.md

 # Media Transceiver using BladeRF – EN2130 Communication Design Project

 This project was developed as project of the *EN2130 – Communication Design Project*.
-It demonstrates a *point-to-point digital wireless communication system* using *BladeRF* to transmit and receive arbitrary files.
+It demonstrates a *point-to-point digital wireless communication system* using *BladeRF SDR* to transmit and receive arbitrary files.
 Currently implemented for *File transmission* over the *2.4 GHz ISM band* using BladeRF hardware and GNU Radio.

 ---

-## 🎯 Project Requirements (From EN2130 Specification)
+## 🎯 Project Requirements

 - Implement a point-to-point *digital wireless communication* system using SDRs.
 - Support transmission of: